davidyew/spf13-vim/README.markdown

 To enable YouCompleteMe add `youcompleteme` to your list of groups by overriding it in your `.vimrc.before.local` like so: `let g:spf13_bundle_groups=['general', 'programming', 'misc', 'scala', 'youcompleteme']` This is just an example.
 Remember to choose the other groups you want here.

-Once you have done this you will need to get Vundle to grab the latest code from git.
+Once you have done this you will need to get Vim Plug to grab the latest code from git.
 You can do this by calling `:BundleInstall!`.
 You should see YouCompleteMe in the list.

 You will now have the code in your bundles directory and can proceed to compile the core.
 Change to the directory it has been downloaded to.
 If you have a vanilla install then `cd ~/.spf13-vim-3/.vim/bundle/YouCompleteMe/` should do the trick.
 You should see a file in this directory called install.sh.
 There are a few options to consider before running the installer: